Alpha Omega Alpha (AOA) Selection Criteria for Class of 2019

 Authorship of an abstract in a peer-reviewed journal or national presentation

 Up to two additional points may be awarded for extraordinary hardship or personal circumstances that limited participation in formal leadership/service/research activities during medical school.
-Examples include but are not limited to death of a spouse, being the primary caregiver for an ill child, holding a full-time job when financial aid/loans were not available.
+Examples include but are not limited to death of a spouse or being the primary caregiver for an ill child.
+All personal point considerations will be presented anonymously to the selection committee for review.
 Please note that it is extremely rare for points to be awarded in this category.

 Ranking and Voting